1. General provisions

 "Personal data" means any information relating to an identified or identifiable person.
 This includes, in particular, contact and master data, such as names, telephone numbers, postal addresses and email addresses.
 "Processing of personal data" includes any handling of personal data, including but not limited to the procurement, storage, use, modification, disclosure or deletion of such personal data.

 2. Origin and categories of personal data

-VZ processes personal data that you disclose to it (e.g. during a visit, during a consultancy meeting, when ordering marketing material, in the course of providing services, when accessing our websites and apps and/or when using the VZ Financial Portal), which is publicly available (e.g. in address books and/or the commercial register), may be obtained from third parties (e.g. from address brokers and/or credit agencies), or which it receives from cooperation and business partners (e.g. from other VZ Group companies and/or external distribution and contractual partners of VZ).
+VZ processes personal data that you disclose to it (e.g. during a visit, during a consultancy meeting, when ordering marketing material, in the course of providing services, when accessing our websites and apps including use of the login feature), which is publicly available (e.g. in address books and/or the commercial register), may be obtained from third parties (e.g. from address brokers and/or credit agencies), or which it receives from cooperation and business partners (e.g. from other VZ Group companies and/or external distribution and contractual partners of VZ).

 3. Legal basis and purpose of processing